Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **SHORT BIOGRAPHY**

-  I’m a first-year Ph.D. student at Princeton University fortunately advised by [Prof. Pramod Viswanath](https://ece.princeton.edu/people/pramod-viswanath).
+  I’m a first-year Ph.D. student fortunately advised by [Prof. Pramod Viswanath](https://ece.princeton.edu/people/pramod-viswanath) at Princeton.
 My current research lies in the intersection of generative AI, blockchains, and mechanism design, with the goal of bringing advances of AI to the web3 world. <br/>

   <br/>